ditte816j/notes/README.md

 # 2023-12-27
 - Today's programming wisdom is to embrace the principles of simplicity and readability.
 Write code that is easy to understand and maintain, not just for yourself, but for others who may need to work with it in the future.
 Remember that complexity is the enemy of reliability and scalability.
 Refactor and modularize your code whenever possible to promote reuse and reduce redundancy.
 Always prioritize good naming conventions, consistent formatting, and adequate documentation.
 Lastly, remember that programming is a collaborative effort; respect and learn from the collective knowledge and experiences of the coding community.

+# 2023-12-28
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates true mastery."
+Strive to write code that is easy to understand and modify, not just for yourself, but for others who may encounter it in the future.
+Remember, coding is not just about creating a solution; it's also about making sure that solution can be understood and evolved over time.